-America is synonymous with obesity, fast food and the concept of large conglomerates in control of most industries.
+America is synonymous with obesity, fast food, and large industrial conglomerates within influential political spaces.
 Whether natural or added, sugar has been a staple in American diets since the end of World War II when high-fructose corn syrup became a popular, cheap additive.
 Before WWI, Americans ate an average of six pounds of sugar per year; now, we eat a whopping 152 pounds per year (77 grams per day.)
 The egregious amount of sugar totals to 625 extra calories each day in sugar alone.
-According to the AHA (American Heart Association,) the average sugar intake for men should be 37.5 grams / 9 teaspoons a day (150 calories,) while women should be consuming 25 grams/ 6 teaspoons a day (100 calories.)
-Now, this does not necessarily mean that Americans constantly indulge ourselves with fast food, candies and sodas.
+According to the AHA (American Heart Association,), the average sugar intake for men should be 37.5 grams / 9 teaspoons a day (150 calories,) while women should be consuming 25 grams/ 6 teaspoons a day (100 calories.)
+This does not necessarily mean that Americans constantly indulge ourselves with fast food, candies and sodas.
 Often, a large amount of our sugar intake comes from food that one would not expect to have.
-Pasta sauces range from 6- 12 grams of sugar, respectively; Naked Juice has 53 grams in one bottle.
+Pasta sauces range from 6- 12 grams of sugar, popular fruit juice, Naked Juice has 53 grams in one bottle.
 Even everyone’s favorite breakfast cereal, Cinnamon Toast Crunch, has 9 grams of sugar per its ¾ cup serving size.
 That doesn’t sound too bad until we realize that most people do not eat ¾ cup serving size, usually having about 1-2 cups.
 That mindless pour at 8 a.m. equates to 24 grams of sugar to start your morning off.
 This might not be too jarring of a fact to most Americans, since sugar in Western diets is an open secret amongst those that consume it.

 Sugar is found in virtually all packaged and processed foods in America.
 But nowhere is it more prevalent than in foods marketed explicitly for children.
 Yogurts, cookies, cereals, juices, waffles, pancakes, peanut butter, jelly, pizza are all marketed for children yet are all high in added sugars.